vekexasia/landcanlogger/README.md

     * 0x610: (2 bytes) accessory sends this message on the bus every 0.5s
         * `02 0f` is being sent by offlimits accessory
-    * 0x611: (1 byte - always 0?) mower seems to respond to the 0x610 message above.
+    * 0x611: (1 byte ) mower response of the message above
+        * `0x01` mowing
+        * `0x00` idle/home/not mowing in general
-    * 0x418: (8 bytes): mower sends such message when in mowing state.
-This message probably contains all the relevant data about the mower info such as battery, motors state, heading etc.
+    * 0x418: (8 bytes): offlimits accessory sends such message when in mowing state .
+This can frame contains the information for the robot to take action.
+Last byte is `0x00` when in no magnetic tape is away.
+When magnetic tape is detected and mower is moving relatively to the tape than last byte changes.

   * DBC file: